Charles Manson: Hinman murder

-34-year-old Gary Alan Hinman, a music teacher and graduate student at UCLA, had previously befriended members of the Family and allowed some to occasionally stay at his home in Topanga Canyon.
+34-year-old Gary Hinman, a music teacher and graduate student at UCLA, had previously befriended members of the Family and allowed some to occasionally stay at his home in Topanga Canyon.
 According to Atkins, Manson believed Hinman was wealthy and sent her, Brunner, and Beausoleil to Hinman's home to convince him to join the Family and turn over the assets Manson thought Hinman had inherited.
 The three held Hinman hostage for two days in late July 1969, as he denied having any money.
 During this time, Manson arrived with a sword and slashed his face and ear.
 After that, Beausoleil stabbed Hinman to death, allegedly on Manson's instruction.
 Before leaving the residence, Beausoleil or one of the women used Hinman's blood to write "political piggy" on the wall and to draw a panther paw, a Black Panther symbol.

 According to Beausoleil, he came to Hinman's house to recover money paid to Hinman for mescaline provided to the Straight Satans, that had supposedly been bad.
 Beausoleil added that Brunner and Atkins, unaware of his intent, went along to visit Hinman.
 Atkins, in her 1977 autobiography, wrote that Manson directed Beausoleil, Brunner and her to go to Hinman's and get the supposed inheritance of $21,000.
 She said that two days earlier Manson had told her privately that, if she wanted to "do something important", she could kill Hinman and get his money.
 Beausoleil was arrested on August 6, 1969, after he was caught driving Hinman's car.
 Police found the murder weapon in the tire well.